Kirby's Dream Land: Reception

-In Japan, Hoshi no Kirby topped the Famitsu sales charts from May 1992 to June 1992.
-In the United States, Kirby's Dream Land topped Babbage's Game Boy sales chart in October 1992.
-The game sold more than 1 million units worldwide by March 1993.
+Kirby's Dream Land topped the Japanese Famitsu sales charts from May 1992 to June 1992, and in the United States topped Babbage's Game Boy sales chart in October 1992.
+The game sold more than 1 million units worldwide as of March 1993.

-By May 28, 1994, Kirby's Dream Land had sold 1.3 million copies.
 By 1997, 4.6 million units had been sold.
 As of 2010, it has sold in excess of 5 million copies worldwide; Gamasutra cited its new style of gameplay for its success.
 At the time, it was HAL Laboratory's most successful game.
 Gamasutra's Osamu Inoue attributed the game's success to Satoru Iwata, formerly an employee of HAL Laboratory, who Inoue comments has a "simple-minded passion for creating games".